caltechlibrary/newt/newtmustache.1.md

 : (optional, newtmustache only) A list of paths to partial Mustache templates used by `.template`.

 `options`
-: (optional, newtmustache only) An object that can be merged in with JSON received for processing by your Mustache template
+: (optional, newtmustache only) An object is passed to the template as `.options`.

+`vocabulary`
+: (optional, newtmustache only) This is the filename for a YAML file which is exposed inside the template as `.vocabulary`.
+You can think of this as options maintained outside the Newt YAML file.

 `debug`
 : (optional) this turns on debugging output for this template